Tessil/sparse-map/README.md

 ## A C++ implementation of a memory efficient hash map and hash set

 The sparse-map library is a C++ implementation of a memory efficient hash map and hash set.
-It uses open-addressing with quadratic probing.
+It uses open-addressing with sparse quadratic probing.
 The goal of the library is to be the most memory efficient possible, even at low load factor, while keeping reasonable performances.
+You can find an [article](https://smerity.com/articles/2015/google_sparsehash.html) of Stephen Merity which explains the idea behind `google::sparse_hash_map` and this project.

 Four classes are provided: `tsl::sparse_map`, `tsl::sparse_set`, `tsl::sparse_pg_map` and `tsl::sparse_pg_set`.
 The first two are faster and use a power of two growth policy, the last two use a prime growth policy instead and are able to cope better with a poor hash function.
 Use the prime version if there is a chance of repeating patterns in the lower bits of your hash (e.g. you are storing pointers with an identity hash function).
 See [GrowthPolicy](#growth-policy) for details.